 Step 8: Set your ringtone

-Go to Settings > Sounds & Haptics > Ringtone and select your desired ringtone from the top of the resulting list.
+For iOS 13, go to Settings > Sounds & Haptics > Ringtone and select your ringtone from the top of the resulting list.
+For iOS 14, go to Settings > Sounds > Ringtone.
 Keep in mind you can always set the new ringtone as your text, voicemail, or email tone in addition to your notification sound for Facebook posts and tweets.
 A tone is a tone as far as Apple is concerned, so you can use it as the default sound for any notification or alert.
-Now, you can repeat the process as necessary.

 This is easiest if you have the GarageBand iOS app and the music track you want to use on your iPhone already.

-- Simply open the GarageBand app and find the song you want to use.
-Note that if you haven’t shortened it to 30 seconds already, GarageBand can do that automatically, though it may not be the 30 seconds you want.
+- Launch the GarageBand app and find the song you want to use.
+Note that if you haven’t shortened it to 30 seconds already, GarageBand can do that automatically, though it may not be the 30 seconds you intend.

 - Touch and hold the song, then choose Share > Ringtone.